What is the California Child Abuse Central Index?

 Abuse is causing intentional injury or death of a child.
 This can mean intentionally causing a child to suffer “unjustifiable physical pain or mental suffering,” sexual abuse (sexual assault or exploitation), or using “cruel or inhuman corporal punishment.”

-Severe Neglect is the failure of the child’s caregiver “to protect the child from severe malnutrition or medically diagnosed nonorganic failure to thrive,” which is caused by emotional deprivation or neglect that causes poor growth in children.
+Severe Neglect is the failure of the child’s caregiver “to protect the child from severe malnutrition or medically diagnosed nonorganic failure to thrive,” a health condition in which neglect or emotional deprivation impairs children’s growth.
 Severe neglect can also include a caregiver intentionally causing or allowing the child to be placed in a situation where they are “endangered.”
 Endangering includes intentionally failing to provide adequate food, clothing, shelter, or medical care.

 What does not count as child abuse or severe neglect?